Chapter 2 Geographic data in R

 However, in contrast to

-RasterStack allows you to connect several raster objects stored in different files or multiply objects in memory.
+RasterStack allows you to connect several raster objects stored in different files or multiple objects in memory.

 More specifically, a